List of Rebelde characters

 Anahí, Dulce, Herrera, Uckermann, Perroni, and Chávez played the telenovela's main teenagers.

 This article contains a list of characters from the telenovela Rebelde.
+The series is a remake of the 2002 Argentine telenovela Rebelde Way.

 Rebelde features several different plotlines, many of which are put on hold for several episodes before they are resumed.
 Many of the minor characters often play central roles for a few episode before returning to the background.